testlum/GreaterAngelicHalo/README.md

 **Piercing Rays**

-All enemies in range of the Angelic Halo suffer a penalty to spell resistance and saving throws equal to 1 + half your mythic rank.
+~~All enemies in range of the Angelic Halo suffer a penalty to spell resistance and saving throws equal to 1 + half your mythic rank.~~ Currently bugged!